MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 ![Azure Information Protection bar example](../media/info-protect-bar-not-set-callout.png)

-> [!NOTE]
-> If you don't see this Information Protection bar in your Office apps:
->
-> - You might not have the Azure Information Protection client [installed](install-client-app.md), or the client is running in [protection-only mode](client-protection-only-mode.md).
->
-> If you see labels that are unavailable:
->
-> - You have a version of Office that doesn't support protecting data (Standard edition).
-When this is detected, labels that are configured to apply protection display as unavailable.

 If a label is already applied to the document and you want to change it, you can select a different label.
 If the labels are not displayed on the bar, first click the **Edit Label** icon, next to the current label value.

 In addition to manually selecting labels, labels can also be applied in the following ways: